 In many places around the world, child actor laws offer completely different standards than those encountered around the U.S. Some are stricter, while others are, tragically, non-existent.
 In either case, it behooves you, as a producer, to carefully consider any and all child labor regulations that might affect your production.

 More than that, however, it behooves you, as a human, to carefully consider how your production might affect a child.
 The headaches that come alongside child actor laws are a small price to pay in order to protect both child actors and the vital contributions they make to cinema everywhere.
+Take the next step and ensure you know how to set up Coogan Accounts for each one of your chid actors.

 At Wrapbook, we're all about providing the very best free resources to producers and their crews.
 However, this post is not a substitute for professional legal advice.
 Answers do not create a company-client relationship, nor is it a solicitation to offer legal advice.
 Seek the advice of a licensed attorney in the appropriate jurisdiction before taking any action that may affect your decisions or rights.